CSA Investor Alert : Unregistered binary option platforms target Canadians

 Unregistered trading platforms currently soliciting Canadians:

 This is not an exhaustive list.
-The CSA encourages all investors to visit aretheyregistered.ca to check the registration of any person or company offering binary options to Canadians.
+The CSA encourages all investors to visit aretheyregistered.ca This link will open in a new window to check the registration of any person or company offering binary options to Canadians.
 Anyone who has invested with these or other offshore binary options trading platforms should contact their local securities regulator.

 March is Fraud Prevention Month.
-Throughout the month, investors can follow tweets from @CSA_News for additional helpful tips and information on being a smart investor and fraud prevention.
+Throughout the month, investors can follow tweets from @CSA_News This link will open in a new window for additional helpful tips and information on being a smart investor and fraud prevention.

 The CSA, the council of the securities regulators of Canada's provinces and territories, co-ordinates and harmonizes regulation for the Canadian capital markets.